SohamAxel/react-playground/README.md

   }, [name, age]);
 ```

+**Note: useEffect runs after the component is rendered in the component.**

 ### Class Component
 Hooks are not allowed in class components.
 The lifecycle parts in class component is managed using following class methods
 1. componentDidUpdate